-Phenylpropanolamine should not be used with L-Deprenyl (Anipryl) due to resulting unpredictable fluctuations in blood pressure.
-It is recommended that phenylpropanolamine be withdrawn for 2 weeks preceding the use of L-Deprenyl.
-An increased risk of hypertension can also occur if phenylpropanolamine is given in conjunction with tricyclic antidepressants (such as amitriptyline), non-steroidal anti-inflammatory drugs (NSAIDs), or amitraz (active ingredient of the Preventic tick control collar and canine Promeris, a flea control product).
+Phenylpropanolamine is a drug used to relieve nasal congestion due to colds, hay fever, upper respiratory allergies, and sinusitis.
+It is available in nonprescription products alone and in combination with other nonprescription drugs, to treat symptoms of allergy, colds, and upper respiratory infections.
+Phenylpropanolamine is also used as an adjunct to calorie restriction in short-term weight loss.
+It is available in nonprescription products alone and in combination with other ingredients for weight loss.
 Storage Information LIGHT SENSITIVE: Keep tightly closed in light-resistant containers.
 The Food and Drug Administration (FDA) has taken steps to remove phenylpropanolamine from all drug products and has issued a public health advisory concerning phenylpropanolamine hydrochloride.
 This drug is an ingredient used in many over-the-counter (OTC) and prescription cough and cold medications as a decongestant and in over-the-counter weight loss products.
 Phenylpropanolamine has been found to increase the risk of hemorrhagic stroke (bleeding into the brain or into tissue surrounding the brain) in women.
 Men may also be at risk.
 Although the risk of hemorrhagic stroke is very low, FDA recommends that consumers not use any products that contain phenylpropanolamine.
 Summary of Interactions with Vitamins, Herbs, and Foods In some cases, an herb or supplement may appear in more than one category, which may seem contradictory.
 For clarification, read the full article for details about the summarized interactions.
-This document plus the full buyer / prescribing information, prepared for health professionals can be found at: http://www.tajapi.com or by contacting the sponsor, Taj Pharmaceuticals Limited., at: 91 022 30601000.
-This leaflet was prepared by Taj Pharmaceuticals Limited, Mumbai (India).